 Stanley began his museum career in 1979 at the Toledo Museum of Art and served as Chief Operating Officer and Deputy/Assistant Director from 1987 to 1995.
 He was Chief Operating Officer and Deputy Director for Programs and Services at the Museum of Fine Arts, Boston, from 1995 to 2008.
 A graduate of the University of Toledo, Stanley earned his MBA from Bowling Green State University, attended the Museum Management Institute at the University of California at Berkeley, and pursued postgraduate coursework in art history at the University of Toledo.

-Alexandra Wheeler leads the Whitney Museum’s comprehensive development efforts, which includes major and planned gifts, individual and corporate memberships, special events, sponsorships, foundation and government grants and stewardship programs.
-Working closely with the Director and Trustee leadership, Wheeler also oversees the Museum’s $665 million Capital Campaign, which is responsible for raising funds to build and support the Whitney’s new downtown building.
+Alexandra Wheeler leads the Museum’s comprehensive development efforts, with oversight of Individual and Corporate Memberships, Special Events, Corporate Sponsorships, Foundation and Government Grants, Major Gifts, and Stewardship Programs.
+Working closely with the Director, Campaign Counsel, and Trustee leadership, Ms. Wheeler also oversees the Museum’s capital campaign, which is responsible for raising funds to build the Museum’s new downtown building.